How are engineers jobless? Engineers aren’t immune to job loss and hardships. There are many factors that can leave engineers without work.

 - Transmission lines

-Now, these engineers don’t immediately see the impact of a weakened economy.
-Let’s play out the 2009 great recession to illustrate.
+Now, these engineers don’t feel the pinch of a weakened economy straight away.
+Let’s rewind to 2009’s Great Recession to illustrate.

-As home foreclosures were on the rise, banks began to fail.
-At the same time, cities saw their revenues decrease, due to unpaid property tax payments.
-Soon, public agencies halted all expansion and improvement projects.
+As home foreclosures skyrocketed and banks crumbled, cities saw their revenues dwindle due to unpaid property taxes.
+Public agencies slammed the brakes on expansion and improvement projects.

-The traditional engineers then had nothing to design.
-I remember in 2009, work quickly dried up in the power industry.
-Projects were few and far between, with projects limited to emergency retrofit designs.
+And just like that, traditional engineers were left twiddling their thumbs.
+I remember in 2009, work in the power industry vanished faster than you can say “recession.”
+Projects were few and far between, with only emergency retrofit designs to keep us busy.

 #2 Declining company revenue

-- Spend less on software from other tech companies.
-In return, the revenue of other companies will fall and layoffs will ensue.
+- Spend less on software from other tech companies, leading to revenue drops and layoffs for them.

 - Contract out fewer engineers.